Saint-Nneka/ChromeForMobileDraft/ChromeForMobile.md

 **Tab synchronization:** By syncing your tabs across all of your devices, this function makes it simple to continue your activities where you left off on a different device.

-**Incognito mode:** You can use this tool to browse the web privately, and without leaving any traces of your previous browsing history
+**Incognito mode:** You can use this tool to browse the web privately, and without leaving any traces of your previous browsing history.

-**Customization options:** Google Chrome for Mobile allows you to customize your browser with themes,nand other settings.
+**Customization options:** Google Chrome for Mobile allows you to customize your browser with themes, and other settings.

-**Gesture navigation:** With this feature, you can navigate the browser using guesture/movements.
+**Gesture navigation:** With this feature, you can navigate the browser using gestures/movements.
 This makes it simpler to browse the web on smaller screens.

 ##  2. <a name='HowtoGetStartedwithGoogleChromeforMobile'></a>How to Get Started with Google Chrome for Mobile